A study on tuning parameter selection for the high-dimensional lasso: Empirical evaluation

 We find that for sparse models (\autoref{fig:riskSNR01} and \autoref{fig:riskSNR10}, top rows), there is very little difference between these five procedures: all are unbiased on median, though 2-Fold CV has slightly larger variance.
-However, with less sparse models, 2-Fold CV greatly overestimates the risk, while 10-Fold CV is quite accurate. \autoref{tab:riskEstMSE} presents the mean squared error of each method to summarize the figures.
-More concretely, \autoref{tab:riskEstMSE} shows the squared difference between the risk estimate and the true risk (1 in all cases), averaged across the simulation runs---the risk of the risk estimator.
-Looking down the table for dense models, we see that for small SNR, \AICrcv\ is the best method although 10-Fold CV and \AICcv\ are close behind in terms of MSE.
+However, with less sparse models, 2-Fold CV greatly overestimates the risk, while 10-Fold CV is quite accurate.
+For high SNR and low sparsity, R-RCV-2 has a large upward bias, though it is otherwise quite accurate.
+For another take, \autoref{tab:riskEstMSE} shows the squared difference between the risk estimate and the true risk ($\sigma^2$ in all cases), averaged across the simulation runs---the risk of the risk estimator.
+Looking down the table for low SNR, \AICrcv\ is the best method according to this metric, although for sparse models, 10-Fold CV and \AICcv\ are close behind in terms of MSE.
 This is because the small negative bias of \AICrcv\ is outweighed by the smaller variance it has relative to 10-fold CV and \AICcv, which are relatively unbiased.
-With high SNR, \AICrcv\ is terrible with high positive bias and huge variance, worse than even 2-Fold CV.
+With high SNR and dense models, \AICrcv\ is terrible with high positive bias and huge variance, worse than even 2-Fold CV.
 Note that \AICrcv\ uses a version of 2-Fold CV to estimate $\sigma^2$.
 Here, 10-Fold CV is easily the best, \AICcv\ has low bias, but relatively large variance, while \AICrmle\ has a pronounced downward bias with small variance.

+The poor performance of CV-2-Fold and R-RCV-2 (for dense, high SNR conditions) deserves additional comment.
+According to \cite[Figure 9]{ReidTibshirani2016}, the ability of $\hat\sigma_{RCV}^2$ to estimate the variance deteriorates with increasing SNR, which is in line with our simulations.
+This is an area for further investigation as neither we nor \cite{ReidTibshirani2016} can provide a careful explanation for this phenomenon.
+One possibility is that splitting the data in half provides insufficient training data for accurate estimation and one or two additional splits may be sufficient to remedy the issue.

+Another possible area for further investigation is the construction of a confidence interval for the risk estimator.
+As cross-validation averages over $K$ folds in the training data, the variation of the prediction error on each fold can be used to form an informal confidence interval for the risk.
+This confidence interval can be useful in practice, for example when using the so-called ``one standard error rule'' \citep{FriedmanHastie2010}.
+The risk estimator in equation \eqref{eq:SURE} does not rely directly on subsampling and hence does not by default produce a confidence interval.
+If the data analyst desires such an uncertainty estimate, a sensible, though computationally expensive, approach would be via the bootstrap.